MENU

 11:00 Shimanami Kurushima Strait Cruise (Oshima, Imabari City): Approx. 65 minutes

-Introduction video of the maritime city of Imabari: approx. 15 minutes / Kurushima Strait sightseeing boat: approx. 50 minutes
+Introduction video of Imabari, a maritime city: approximately 15 minutes / Kurushima Strait sightseeing boat: approximately 50 minutes.

-If you're lucky, you may even be able to watch the launching ceremony from the boat.
+If you're lucky, you can also witness the ship launching ceremony from the ship.

 12:30 Yoshiumi Ikiikikan Roadside Station (Oshima, Imabari City) Seafood BBQ: Approximately 90 minutes